waw3/make/docs/documentation.md

 * **Hide site footer**: Checking this option will hide the Footer on single pages.
 * **Show left sidebar**: Checking this option will add a sidebar on the left on single pages.
 * **Show right sidebar**: Checking this option will add a sidebar on the right on single pages.
-* **Hide title**: Checking this option hides the title on the page.
+* **Hide title**: Checking this option hides the title of the page.
-* **Featured Images**: Sets the style for displaying the featured image on single pages. *Post header* will display the image above the post title. *Thumbnail* will display the image using the thumbnail height (defaults to 150x150) below the post title and floated left in the content. *None* will cause the thumbnail to not be displayed.
+* **Featured Images**: Sets the style for displaying the featured image. _Post header_ will display the image above the post title. _Thumbnail_ will display the image using the thumbnail dimensions (defaults to 150x150) below the post title and floated left in the content. _None_ will cause the thumbnail to not be displayed.
-* **Post Date**: Sets the style for displaying the post data on single pages. *Absolute* will display the date according to the *Date Format* option in WordPress. *Relative* will display the day in human readable format indicating how long ago the post was published. *None* will hide the date.
+* **Post Date**: Sets the style for displaying the post date. _Absolute_ will display the date according to the _Date Format_ option in WordPress. _Relative_ will display the day in human readable format indicating how long ago the post was published. _None_ will hide the date.
-* **Post Author**: Sets the display style for the author byline. *With avatar* displays the byline with a circular gravatar. *Without avatar* display the byline without an avatar. *None* hides the author display.
+* **Post Author**: Sets the display style for the author byline. _With avatar_ displays a circular image next to the byline. _Without avatar_ displays only the byline. _None_ hides the author byline completely.

 ### Footer {#footer}